I am Telling You Everything About My Bulimia StoryWhat it really took me to fully recover from a 15-year struggle with full-blown bulimia...

 In these notebooks, I had different columns that said what I ate, on what day and what time, if I binged, if I purged and all the thoughts and feelings that accompanied my experience.

-It was incredible to read that and dive into the suffering I was going through once again.
-Most days, I was binging and purging 4 to 5 times despite my best efforts!!!
+It was incredible to read that and dive right back into the suffering I was going through at that time.
+Most days, I was binging and purging 4 to 5 times despite my best efforts!

 Over a month, I happened to get maybe one or two ‘good days’.
 These good days where days with only one or two binge and purge episodes.
 I even wrote down how proud I was about these ‘good days’.